Afeef-pk/User-Authentication/README.md

 - API endpoints for user registration and implemented JWT-based authentication for secure user login.

 Data Retrieval and Filtering:
-- Developed API endpoints to retrieve data from the database.
+- Developed API endpoints to retrieve Product data from the database.
-  Implemented filtering, sorting, and pagination options for efficient data manipulation.
+  Implemented  pagination options for efficient data manipulation.

 Error Handling Middleware:
 - error handling middleware to manage and send appropriate error responses to clients.